Planned economy

 A planned economy is a type of economic system where investment, production and the allocation of capital goods takes place according to economy-wide economic plans and production plans.
 A planned economy may use centralized, decentralized, participatory or Soviet-type forms of economic planning.
 The level of centralization or decentralization in decision-making and participation depends on the specific type of planning mechanism employed.

-Socialist states based on the Soviet model have used central planning, although a minority such as the former Socialist Federal Republic of Yugoslavia have adopted some degree of market socialism.
+Socialist states based on the Soviet model have used central planning, although a minority, such as the former Socialist Federal Republic of Yugoslavia, adopted some degree of market socialism.
 Market abolitionist socialism replaces factor markets with direct calculation as the means to coordinate the activities of the various socially owned economic enterprises that make up the economy.
 More recent approaches to socialist planning and allocation have come from some economists and computer scientists proposing planning mechanisms based on advances in computer science and information technology.

 Planned economies contrast with unplanned economies, specifically market economies, where autonomous firms operating in markets make decisions about production, distribution, pricing and investment.
 Market economies that use indicative planning are variously referred to as mixed economies, mixed market economies and planned market economies.
 A command economy follows an administrative-command system and uses Soviet-type economic planning, which was characteristic of the former Soviet Union and Eastern Bloc before most of these countries converted to market economies.
 This highlights the central role of hierarchical administration and public ownership of production in guiding the allocation of resources in these economic systems.